 - depth of water and the need for dredging

 - pontoon design

 - other effects, such as seaweed ingress and adjacent erosion

-Offshore structures may include offshore navigation aides to shipping, pipe outfalls or intakes or vessel anchor systems.
+Offshore navigation aides to shipping, pipe outfalls or intakes or vessel anchor systems.
 Designed to handle the required applied loads and local environmental conditions, the designs comply with Australian Standard AS4997 and other relevant standards.

-Hydrographic surveys, which are underwater surveys of the seabed and are often undertaken in conjunction with a land survey on the shore.
+Underwater surveys of the seabed are often undertaken in conjunction with a land survey on the shore.
 Magryn & Associates brings a wealth of experience to the marine survey discipline, with a licenced surveyor and a purpose-modified jet-ski on hand to tackle all required seabed surveys.

 - varying ocean water levels

 - sand transport along the coast